amruthagoje/virtual_try_on_DripOn/README.md

-# Firebase Studio
+# VirtuStyle

-This is a NextJS starter in Firebase Studio.
+This is a Next.js application that enables users to virtually wear different clothes using AR lenses, capture their experience, and share it using gestures.

-To get started, take a look at src/app/page.tsx.
+Built with Firebase Studio.